llvm/llvm-project/llvm/docs/HowToAddABuilder.rst

        buildbot-worker start --nodaemon <buildbot-worker-root-directory>

-* Either wait until the poller sets off a build, or alternatively force a build to start in the web UI (which is also the best place to review the build results).
+* Either wait until the poller sets off a build, or alternatively force a build to start in the web UI.

+* Review the progress and results of the build in the web UI.

 This local testing configuration defaults to binding only to the loopback interface for security reasons.